-Minneapolis College is committed to providing you with a quality education.
-The faculty, administration, and staff partner with students in this effort.
-There are many services and resources available to assist you.
+Minneapolis College is dedicated to providing a safe and supportive learning environment for all.
+Your well-being is our top priority, and we are committed to partnering with you to ensure a secure campus community.
+The services and resources we provide are designed to help you thrive academically, professionally, and personally.

 The following pages contain Minneapolis College's annual compliance and security report.
-This information is distributed to employees and enrolled students annually, in compliance with several federal and state laws, including the Drug-Free Schools and Community Act, the Student Right to Know Act, the Campus Security Act, the Drug-Free Workplace Act, and the Family Educational Rights and Privacy Act.
-This document is available in an alternate format upon request (contact Accessibility Resource Center at 612-659-6730, voice or 612-659-6731, TTY).
-All enrolled students and employees are encouraged to familiarize themselves with these compliance reports.
-This document contains information about topics that contribute to a positive campus environment.
-I encourage you to also refer to the College Catalog, which can be refer to the College Catalog, for additional information about academic offerings and services at the College.
-We sincerely want you to have a positive learning experience at Minneapolis College.
-If you have questions about this document or other issues related to the College, please contact Becky Nordin, Dean of Students, at 612-659-6712.
+This information is distributed to employees and enrolled students annually, in compliance with several federal and state laws, including the Drug-Free Schools and Community Act, the Student Right to Know and Campus Security Act, the Drug-Free Workplace Act, and the Family Educational Rights and Privacy Act.

-Sharon J. Pierce, President
+This report is available in an alternate format upon request from the Accessibility Resource Center at 612-659-6730 (voice) or 612-659-6731 (TTY).
+The document contains information about topics that contribute to a positive campus environment.
+All enrolled students and employees are encouraged to familiarize themselves with these annual compliance and security reports.

+We want to ensure that your experience at Minneapolis College is both positive and safe.
+Should you have any questions, please reach out to Dean of Students Becky Nordin at 612-659-6712.

+Sincerely,

+President Sharon Pierce

-Campus Security Report
+Annual Security Report